opensearch-project/documentation-website/_search-plugins/sql/ppl/index.md

 # PPL

 Piped Processing Language (PPL) is a query language that focuses on processing data in a sequential, step-by-step manner.
 PPL uses the pipe (`|`) operator to combine commands to find and retrieve data.
-PPL is not exclusive to OpenSearch It is the primary language used with observability in OpenSearch.
+It is the primary language used with observability in OpenSearch and supports multi-data queries.

 ## PPL syntax